Carson3377/Counter/README.md

 - contains()
---> Returns true if a node is a descendant of a node, and false if not
+--> Returns true if a node is a descendant of a node, and false if not.

 That's a wrap!